SamyGarib/cuatto/README.md

 # Observations and Future:
 - I'm now in a phase of testing.
 I have played it with many friend with great results, but I feel I coul'd change many macro rules to making more fun, like the team composition, board architecture, an so on.
 - I'm not sure about the amount of checkers vs the amount of players that would be optimal.
 Testing with 6, planning on more, maybe 10/12 for two people.
 - The double mechanics, like backgammon's, where you get 4 movements if you roll double, is on testing too.
-Because you are not (enfrentado) as in backgammon, to many doubles gives to much advantage, and not many (problemas) as in Backgammon.
+Because you are not confronted as in backgammon, too many doubles gives too much advantage, and not hassles as in Backgammon.
 - I'm considering adding bridges in the middle of the board, as a bottle-neck device.
 Idea phase, needs testing, probably won't work.
 - I have other classes of checkers to develop and test:
  - Wounded, odd and even: Those checkers can only move odd, or even numbers.
 You have one of each.